makamaka0520/maka-doc/source/index.rst

-.. mkbk documentation master file, created by sphinx-quickstart on Fri Nov 18 20:40:00 2022.
+.. makabaka documentation master file, created by sphinx-quickstart on Fri Nov 18 20:40:00 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.